 By cold weather painting, we are talking about temps below 55°F. If you’re using water-based paints, it should be a no brainer that water freezes at 32°F so any water-based paint that has been exposed to freezing temperatures will no longer be viable.

-When temperatures start dipping into the 50s or below, most paints won’t dry properly and it can cause big problems.
+When temperatures start dipping into the 50s or below, many paints won’t dry properly and it can cause big problems.
+There are some premium or specialty paints that can be applied in temps down to 35°F so check what the actual limits of your particular paint are.
 Some of the issues common to painting in cold weather are:

 - Poor color uniformity